 But because the ANS is a system spread throughout your body, it doesn’t show up on normal post-concussion syndrome tests.
 Unfortunately, there aren’t many options for objective testing of ANS function.
 However, an experienced concussion specialist can work with you to discuss your symptoms and determine if your autonomic nervous system was affected by your concussion(s).

 ...then there is a good chance you have post-concussion syndrome.
 However, it is not possible to know for sure without consulting a medical professional who has experience with post-concussion syndrome.
-(Note:many general practice physicians, sports medicine doctors, and even neurologists do not have the experience or knowledge needed to diagnose and treat PCS effectively — it’s important to find someone with a proven track record and clear specialization in the field).
+(Note: Many general practice health care providers, sports medicine doctors, and even neurologists do not have the experience or knowledge needed to diagnose and treat PCS effectively — find someone with a proven track record and clear specialization in the field.)

 About Dr. Alina Fong PhD

 Alina K. Fong received her PhD in Clinical Neuropsychology with an emphasis in neuroradiology from Brigham Young University.
 She received the national American Psychological Association Clinical Neuropsychology Division 40 Graduate Student Research Award in 2004 for her research on "Cortical Sources of the N400 and 'The N400 Effect."
 Dr. Fong's interest in brain mapping soon turned to functional MRI, and since then, her research efforts have been focused on the clinical applications of fMRI.